What is a 1099 employee? A complete guide

 Self-employed (whether they be a freelancer, contractor, consultant, etc.) โ In control of how, when, and where they work โ Responsible for their own taxes (there are no withholdings such as Social Security or Medicare from the payer) โ Not entitled to employee benefits such as health insurance, paid time off (PTO), or unemployment benefits. |

-At Payoneer WFM, we understand how important it is to build your team with the right people from the start.
+At Payoneer Workforce Management, we understand the importance of building your team with the right people from the start.
 Thatโs why weโve created this comprehensive guide for 1099 employeesโto help you navigate the classification process with clarity and confidence.

 The other aspect that makes it difficult to answer the question โWhat is a 1099 employeeโ is that there are several types of 1099 forms that may be used to report different kinds of income, including: